Michael-Reefe/Loki.jl/README.md

 julia> Pkg.add(url="https://github.com/Michael-Reefe/Loki.jl")
 ```

+The combined installation and precompilation of all dependencies can take a few minutes (roughly).
+The Julia package dependencies are listed in the `Project.toml` file and will be installed automatically.
 Once installed, you can start using the package simply with `using Loki`.
-N.B.
 If you plan on utilizing the multiprocessing capabilities of LOKI, make sure you prepend your using statement by an `@everywhere` macro (from the `Distributed` module) to include it in all running processes!
 If using multiprocessing on hardware with limited RAM, you may also want to include the `--heap-size-hint` command line argument to limit the memory usage of each julia process.
 Limiting each process to 4 GB has little to no effect on the performance.

 ### Python Requirements